“Call me by your name, and I’ll call you by mine.” Says author Andre Aciman.

+Do cats know their name?
+Yes!
 Are we now able to better debate with our dog-lover counterparts should the need arise?
-Do cats know their name?

-With every fiber of our mortal flesh and with every piece of study dedicated to discovering more about our feline family, the answer is yes.
+The answer is yes, with every fiber of our mortal flesh and every piece of study dedicated to discovering more about our feline family.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.

 She has been writing about pet care and nurturing and wants to share her readers’ experiences, learnings, and knowledge.

 Over the years, she had the opportunity to work with various pet owners having multiple breeds, and that exposure gave her experience and the lessons of a lifetime.